Action #3 of 2024 Strengthen the SEC Whistleblower Program

 Candidates for Jefferson Parish Councilman for the 2023 elections are being scrutinized under the False Claims Act.
 The False Claims Act is a federal law that imposes liability on those who defraud governmental programs.
 It is the federal government’s primary litigation tool in combating fraud against the government.

-According to an analysis of federal data by Motion to Quash LLC, Councilmembers Jennifer Van Vrancken and Ricky Templet received over a half million dollars from over 350 entities that made political contributions just before or after receiving more than $73 million dollars of taxpayer backed SBA loans.
+An analysis of federal data was conducted by Motion to Quash LLC.
+It showed Council members Jennifer Van Vrancken and Ricky Templet received over a half million dollars.
+This came from over 350 entities that made political contributions.
+These contributions were made just before or after the entities received more than $73 million dollars in taxpayer-backed SBA loans.
 In both instances, candidates received large donations after companies they controlled, or companies owned by family members, obtained loans.
 Frankie Hayers, the only other candidate, financed his own campaign.

 Candidate averageC73%